IRLL/HierarchyCraft/paper.md

 ### 2. No feature extraction needed
 Compared to benchmarks that return grids, pixel arrays, text, or sound, HierarchyCraft directly return a low-dimensional latent representation that does not need to be learned.
-This saves compute time and allow researchers to focus on the hierarchical reasoning while also permitting the use of classical planning frameworks. **Like what frameworks?**
+This saves compute time and allow researchers to focus on the hierarchical reasoning while also permitting the use of classical planning frameworks like PDDL or ANML and the unified planning framework.

 ### 3. Easy to use and customize
 HierarchyCraft is a generic framework facilitating the creation of diverse hierarchical environments.